15.4 Upper Gastrointestinal Tract

 Mouth

-The is the first organ of the GI tract.
-Most of the oral cavity is lined with .
+The mouth is the first organ of the GI tract.
+Most of the oral cavity is lined with mucous membrane.
 This tissue produces mucus, which helps moisten, soften, and lubricate food.
-Underlying the mucous membrane is a thin layer of to which the mucous membrane is only loosely connected.
+Underlying the mucous membrane is a thin layer of smooth muscle to which the mucous membrane is only loosely connected.
 This gives the mucous membrane considerable ability to stretch as you eat food.
 The roof of the mouth, called the palate, separates the oral cavity from the nasal cavity.
 The front part is hard, consisting of mucous membrane covering a plate of bone.
 The back part of the palate is softer and more pliable, consisting of mucous membrane over muscle and connective tissue.
 The hard surface of the front of the palate allows for pressure needed in chewing and mixing food.
 The soft, pliable surface of the back of the palate can move to accommodate the passage of food while swallowing.
 Muscles at either side of the soft palate contract to create the swallowing action.

 Several specific structures in the mouth are specialized for digestion.
 These include salivary glands, tongue, and teeth.